7.7.1 Automatic deeming an institution responsible

 The Scheme must deem a Commonwealth defence institution equally responsible with another institution for the abuse of a person if that person was a cadet.
 This will apply where:

-• the unit was associated with an institution (except a Commonwealth institution that deals with the Department of Defence), and
+- the unit was associated with an institution (except a Commonwealth institution that deals with defence), and

-This ensures that participating Commonwealth defence institutions are equally responsible in the above circumstances, even where another institution or institutions would ordinarily be primarily or equally responsible for the abuse of the person.
-The means that the relevant other institution/s will also be equally responsible and recognises the association of the cadet 'brand' with the Commonwealth, regardless of the actual level of involvement between Commonwealth defence institutions and relevant cadet units.
+This means that participating Commonwealth defence institutions are equally responsible in the above circumstances, even where another institution or institutions would otherwise be primarily or equally responsible for the abuse of the person.
+The other institution/s will also be equally responsible.
+This recognises the association of the cadet 'brand' with the Commonwealth.

 Note: The reference to 'Commonwealth legislation' is intended to capture all historical legislation which provided for cadet forces.